On This Page

 The water tank and thermal mixing

-As heat rises, the hot water delivered to the tank from the solar collector is drawn from the top for use in the house.
+As heat rises, the hot water delivered to the tank from the solar collector comes from the top for use in the house.

-As the temperature of the water may exceed 60 degrees Celsius (a requirement to kill bacteria), in order to ensure a safe temperature at the taps, a tempering valve will reduce the temperature to around 45 degrees Celsius.
+The temperature of the water may exceed 60 degrees Celsius (a requirement to kill bacteria).
+In order to ensure a safe temperature at the taps, a tempering valve will reduce the temperature to around 45 degrees.

 Electric and gas boosters

-Boosting using a tankless gas water heater is the most efficient method as boosting only occurs when hot water is used.
-With an electric system, the tank is heated as soon as the internal temperature drops.
+Boosting using a tankless gas water heater is the most efficient method as boosting only occurs when hot water usage occurs.
+With an electric system, the tank heats as soon as the internal temperature drops.